Updated April 5, 2023

-The instructions are stored in the memory in a sequential order.
-The microprocessor fetches those instructions from the memory, then decodes it and executes those instructions till STOP instruction is reached.
+The instructions are stored in the memory in sequential order.
+The microprocessor fetches those instructions from memory, then decodes them and executes those instructions till STOP instruction is reached.
 It then sends the result in binary to the output port.
-The task of the register is to store data temporarily and ALU performs the computing functions.
+The task of the register is to store data temporarily, and ALU performs the computing functions.

 - Cost-effective: the microprocessor chips are available at low prices and results in its low cost.

-- Size: it is small size chip and hence portable.
+- Size: it is a small size chip and hence portable.

 - Low power consumption: microprocessors are manufactured by using metaloxide semiconductor technology, which has low power consumption.

-- Versatility: the microprocessors are versatile as we can use the same chip in a number of applications by configuring the software program.
+- Versatility: the microprocessors are versatile as we can use the same chip in several applications by configuring the software program.